zalando/restful-api-guidelines/common-headers/CommonHeaders.md

 This section shares definitions of proprietary headers that should be named consistently because they address overarching service-related concerns.
-Whether services support these concerns or not is optional; therefore, the Swagger API specification is the right place to make this explicitly visible.
+Whether services support these concerns or not is optional; therefore, the OpenAPI API specification is the right place to make this explicitly visible.
 Use the parameter definitions of the resource HTTP methods.

 | Header field name | Type    | Description                       | Example                |